 A ‘to let’ advert in The Times newspaper (4 September 1826, p.
 1) confirms that Coleman was indeed telling a tall tale.
 The advert records that the inn ‘has been rebuilt’ and that interested parties should apply to Mr Jeffries, the current tenant.
 As the date of publication was fifteen months before Coleman took the lease, he cannot have been responsible for rebuilding the inn (HALS SBR/354).
 Instead the Kinder family, owners of the local brewery and the inn’s freehold, are the likely suspects.

 Why does this matter?
 While it is always best to have our facts straight, there are two key points to consider.
 Firstly, in repeating his claim about paying for the building, writers over-extend Coleman’s story from sporting entrepreneurialism into property development.

 A prosperous era for the inn trade in St Albans

 Secondly, we lose sight of what really happened.
 After decades of decline, 1826 was an important year for the local inn trade.
-Not only was the Chequer redeveloped but two new inns were built from scratch.
+Not only was the Turf (then called the Chequer) redeveloped but two new inns were built from scratch.

 One was the plush Verulam Arms (now the Verulam House Nursing Home) whose cost was underwritten by Lord Verulam.
 The second was another Kinder venture.
 This was the (now-demolished) Cross Keys on the corner of Chequer Street and London Road.
 These three were the first purpose-built establishments in the modern history of the town, a sign of confidence in a trade boosted by the opening that same year of the Verulam Road bypass.